Toronto Rent vs Buy Calculator 2026 | Own In Toronto

 What would you actually do with the down payment if you kept renting?

 The rent-vs.-own comparison only favours renting if you invest the difference with discipline.
+Our guide to investing in Toronto real estate explores how ownership compares to other asset classes over time.
 If the down payment and monthly savings would sit in a low-interest account, the math shifts toward buying.

 Is your income stable enough to carry the mortgage through a rough patch?